- Due to the low cost of entry, silver bullion can be a great entry point for new precious metals investors

 The Royal Mint of the United Kingdom has been in operation for over a thousand years.
 One of their best selling silver bullion coins is the Silver Britannia coin.

-As opposed to coins, silver rounds are not considered legal tender and, as such, can be produced by either government mint or private mint (e.g. SilverTowne or Scottsdale Mint).
+As opposed to coins, silver rounds are not considered legal tender and, as such, can be produced by either private or government-owned mints.

-Given the fact that rounds derive their prices directly from their silver content, they can make for a great investment if you do not worry about collectible value.
+Given the fact that rounds derive their prices directly from their silver content, they can make for a great investment if you do not worry about collectible value, thus offering an economical way of owning silver.

-- 1 oz Silver Rounds: These popular rounds contain a full troy ounce of silver, but are still small and easy to store.
-The 1 ounce Silver Buffalo Rounds and the 1 ounce Silver Freedom Rounds are some of the top sellers here at SD Bullion;
+- 1 oz Silver Rounds: these popular rounds contain a full troy ounce of silver, but are still small and easy to store.
+The 1 ounce Silver Buffalo Rounds and the 1 ounce Silver Freedom Rounds are some of the best-sellers in this category.

 - 5 oz Silver Rounds: A good option for those willing to make a larger investment, but still being affordable compared to buying gold.
 When available, investors can pick gorgeous designs such as the Aztec Calendar Silver Round, the American Silver Eagle Replica Round, or the SilverTowne Prospector Stackable Silver Round.

-Silver bullion bars are also made to the .999 fineness as most silver coins.
+Silver bullion bars are also made to the .999 fineness.
 They are produced in a variety of sizes and shapes, from 1 gram to 5 kg or even larger.

-Private mints are responsible for most of the bullion bars on the market, although the Royal Canadian Mint and the Perth Mint offer them as well.
+Private mints are responsible for most of the bullion bars on the market, although some government-owned mints produce them as well.

-Bullion bars are usually cheaper to buy than legal tender coins, as their value comes directly from their precious metal content, just as it is with rounds.
+Bullion bars are usually cheaper to buy than legal tender coins, as their value comes directly from their precious metal content, like rounds.

 Silver bars mostly come in two different forms: minted or poured.